 Which CPR level is right for healthcare students?

-Many heathcare students will be heading out for clinicals this spring and they will need to get the right CPR certification for the job.
+Many healthcare students will be heading out for clinicals this spring and they will need to get the right CPR certification for the job.
 Here’s what students (including nursing, personal support workers, medicine and other healthcare) need to know to select the best CPR course.

 We are often asked about the differences between CPR A, CPR C and CPR BLS.
 There’s a lot of confusion about the certifications and who should be certified in which level.
-Hopefully we can shed some light here so that you can chose the right CPR level to meet your needs.
+Hopefully we can shed some light here so that you can choose the right CPR level to meet your needs.
 Basically, you should pick the CPR level based on your individual, business or school requirements.
 Whether you work in healthcare or early childhood education, whether you are a lay person or need training for the workplace, there is the right training for you.

 BLS – Basic Life support